 In October 2021, the air transport industry committed to achieving net zero carbon emissions by 2050.
 ATAG was instrumental in bringing the sector together to make the commitment and coordinated the signing of a declaration.

-Sustainable aviation fuel will play a very important role in flying net zero.
-This is explored in ATAG’s 2021 Waypoint 2050 report, which was the culmination of several years of work among experts, led by ATAG, to explore how a long-term climate goal for aviation could be reached.
+SAF has a very important role to play in the sector’s net zero goal.
+This is explored in ATAG’s Waypoint 2050 report, which was the culmination of several years of work among experts, led by ATAG, to explore how a long-term climate goal for aviation could be reached.

-As part of the Waypoint 2050 additional analysis, ATAG worked with the consultancy ICF to further explore the role of sustainable aviation fuel.
-An in-depth analysis was carried out to assess how aviation can deploy sufficient sustainable aviation fuel to meet its climate ambitions.
-The findings are provided in the Fueling Net Zero report (2021).
+ATAG also worked with the consultancy ICF to assess how aviation can deploy sufficient SAF to meet its climate ambitions.
+The findings were provided in the Fueling Net Zero report (2021).